kalin/rhok-hive/README.md

 heroku config:set DJANGO_ENVIRONMENT=heroku
 ```

-Heroku environment-specific overrides are currently in the main settings.py file and activated by environemnt variable
+Heroku environment-specific overrides are currently in the main settings.py file and activated by this variable

-DJANGO_ENVIRONMENT=heroku